Slow thinking, low motivation, blue mood, spotty memory and poor focus...

 Burnout is usually associated with some type of job or regular work.
 Whether you are paid or volunteering your time, working outside the home or caring for a family full-time, some factors can put you at risk for burnout and accompanying brain fog.

 High demands, low personal control, and an imbalance between effort and reward can cause mental burnout.
-Ultimately, burnout occurs when demands, time, energy, and other stressors outstrip downtime, recognition, and other rewards.
+Ultimately, burnout occurs when demands, time, energy, and other stress factors outstrip downtime, recognition, and other rewards.

 The negative effects of burnout spill over into every area of your life including your career, relationships, hobbies, and personal life.